Kyle Maynard: Early sports career

 Although he was born with a rare condition known as congenital amputation, where fibrous bands prevent the development of fetal limbs, Maynard decided to pursue involvement in sports, first in youth league football, where he played nose tackle for the Collins Hill National Eagles at age 11.
 He wrestled in high school, ultimately winning 36 matches in his senior year of high school.
 He went on to place 12th in the 103-pound weight class.
 Maynard also began weight training, and was awarded the title of GNC's World's Strongest Teen by bench pressing 23 repetitions of 240 lbs.

 The same year, he received the ESPN Espy Award for Best Athlete With A Disability in 2004.
 Maynard appeared in both Vanity Fair and the Abercrombie & Fitch Stars on the Rise catalog.
 He was also the recipient of the 2004 President's Award for the Sports Humanitarian Hall of Fame.
 He went on to attend the University of Georgia and was a part of their wrestling team, but left shortly after starting his education to promote his book and pursue a speaking career.
 While attending the University of Georgia, he began work as a speaker for the Washington Speaker's Bureau, specializing in motivational speeches.
 He was also featured on talk shows including The Oprah Winfrey Show and Larry King Live.

 No Excuses

 Kyle Maynard in his uniform for the Collins Hill National Eagles.

 In 2005, Maynard wrote the New York Times Bestselling autobiography, No Excuses: The True Story of a Congenital Amputee Who Became a Champion in Wrestling and in Life.
 Published by Regnery Publishing, the book made the New York Times Bestseller list, peaking at number 12.
 Shortly after, he was inducted into both the Georgia State Wrestling Hall of Fame and as the National Wrestling Hall of Fame in Oklahoma.
 In 2007, he was named one of the U.S. Jaycees Top Ten Outstanding Young Americans.
 In 2017, Maynard was featured on the cover of DIVERSEability magazine's Fall 2016 issue.

 No Excuses Crossfit Gym

-In 2008, Maynard opened No Excuses Crossfit gym, a crossfit-intensive facility located in Suwanee, GA.
+In 2008, Maynard opened No Excuses Crossfit gym, a crossfit-intensive facility located in Suwanee, Georgia.